-Compliance is part of almost any and every business regardless of what it is and no more important than in something so sensitive as organ transplant.
+Compliance is part of almost any and every business regardless of what it is and no more important than in something so sensitive as an organ transplant.
 If you’re going to be in the organ transplant field your job will require you better be familiar with OPTN/UNOS and CMS compliance guidelines.
 These issues include onsite surgeon and physician coverage at transplant programs; waitlist deaths; patterns of organ offer refusals; and actions taken by regulatory or healthcare organizations that may affect performance.

 This position reports to someone – usually the Director of Quality for Transplant.
 The Transplant Compliance Coordinator provides regulatory guidance and/or recommendations to service line staff regarding all transplant programs.
 Transplant or quality management and performance improvement experience.
 This job requires work experience in a healthcare setting.
-Excellent interpersonal, organizational, communication and computer skills.
+Excellent interpersonal, organizational, communication, and computer skills.
 Certified Professional in Healthcare Quality would be ideal in this position as well as familiarizing oneself with the OPTN evaluation plan.

 Organ Procurement and Transplantation Network (OPTN)